jefmeijvis/cornucopia-mvp/data/news/20240314-implement-owasp-top10-guidelines-by-playing-cornucopia/index.md

 Each number in the top 10 is a category.
 That means that if you dig down into 01-Broken Access Controls, you will find several CWE-ID's.
 These CWE-ID's can then be linked back to several defensive secure development techniques.

-Gaining an in-depth understanding about how to correctly tackle one OWASP top 10 category can be daunting.
+Gaining an in-depth understanding about how to correctly tackle one OWASP Top 10 category can be daunting.
 That is why, for most development teams, it is preferable to use the TOP 10 categories only as a tool to prioritize their defensive actions.
 Here is where playing cornucopia comes in.

 ### Playing cornucopia provides actionable non-functional requirements
 Thanks to the relationship between OWASP Cornucopia, OWASP ASVS and the Common Weakness Enumeration, Playing Cornucopia provides actionable and tangible Non-Functional Requirements which a team can easily integrate into its Product Backlog.
 The team identifies these Requirements in a collaborative fashion and can prioritize them together.